 Bathroom Tiles: Where To Use Them, What's On Trend

-Find out everything you need to know about bathroom tiles – where to use them, what type of tile is trending now, and how to give your bathroom tile project an extra-special look.
+Find out everything you need to know about bath and shower tile – which tiles to use for the bathroom, where to install them, and how to give your bathroom tile project an extra-special look.

 Ceramic tile is the most popular for bathrooms.
 Made of fired clay, this tile comes in various degrees of hardness (measured in terms of its Porcelain Enamel Institute PEI rating, with 5 as the hardest), sizes, colors, and patterns.
 Choose glazed ceramic tile for your bathroom – unglazed absorbs dampness too readily.